China in a Changing Geo-economic Landscape

 Curriculum

-All timings mentioned above are in Indian Standard Time (IST).
+All the timings mentioned above are in Indian Standard Time (IST)

 Regular: The full programme fee is ₹12,000 + GST.

-Scholarship: Takshashila alumni and enrolled students are eligible for a 20% scholarship.
-The full programme fee for them is ₹9,600 + GST.
-To avail the 20% scholarship, proof must be submitted.
-For example: Student ID card, semester marksheet, Takshashila course citation/ certificate.
+Scholarship: The full programme fee for university students, Takshashila Alumni, and serving members of the Indian armed forces is ₹10,000 + GST (To avail the 20% scholarship, proof must be submitted.
+For example: Student ID card, semester marksheet, Takshashila course citation/ certificate).

 Fees, once paid, are non-refundable.